Oak Hill student wins prestigious

 by Norm Miller

 PINEVILLE, La.
-(LCNews)–Louisiana College held its annual Smith Scholarship competition Saturday, January 26, with 23 entrants.
+(LCNews)–Louisiana Christian University held its annual Smith Scholarship competition Saturday, January 26, with 23 entrants.

 Oak Hill High School senior Samantha Aaron took top prize: a scholarship to LC that includes tuition, books, room, and board.